scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 that handles all diagnostic specific data transformations.
 For the ECEI diagnostic this includes for example calculating a channel-dependent normalization and the aggregation of data into time chunks, :math:`n_{ch}` consecutive voltage samples.
-Data is transferred by a writer class which handles all calls to ADIOS2.
+Data is transferred by a writer class which handles all calls to ADIOS.
 Pseudo-code for the generator looks like this:

 .. code:: python
    :linenos: